microsoft/DynamicTelemetry/docs/docs/Demos.0.DurableID.md

 #### Trying to reason over lots of Logs

-Scenarios that require performant study and aggregation of clusters of Logs, really struggle with 'flattened' logs.
-This is discussed more in the [Position Paper on Durable ID's](./PositionPaper.DurableIds_StructuredPayloads.document.md), but in short, due to the addition of a GUID, each row of telemetry is different from another.
+Scenarios that require performant study and aggregation of clusters of Logs really struggle with "flattened" logs.
+This is discussed more in the [Position Paper on Durable IDs](./PositionPaper.DurableIds_StructuredPayloads.document.md), but in short, due to the addition of a GUID, each row of telemetry is different from another.

 You can see this quickly, with a quick dcount (distinct count) of each message.

 ![](../orig_media/Demo.0.DurableID.ShowCollisions.png)

-Notice in this screenshot, that the number of distinct messages is similar to the number of absolute messages - without a Durable ID, spotting the differences can be difficult.
-This in turn complicates cost reductions, as well as any number of the Dynamic Telemetry scenarios.
+Notice in this screenshot that the number of distinct messages is similar to the number of absolute messages - without a Durable ID, spotting the differences can be difficult.
+This, in turn, complicates cost reductions, as well as any number of the Dynamic Telemetry scenarios.

 ## Use Azure Monitor and KQL language to locate an expensive OpenTelemetry log

-Let's go back to the original code;  and use the compiler generated Durable ID to quickly count the ILogger log, that followed recommended guidance.
+Let's go back to the original code, and use the compiler-generated Durable ID to quickly count the ILogger log that followed recommended guidance.

 ```cdocs_include
 {{ CSharp_Include("../Samples/DurableIds/Pages/Index.cshtml.cs",